mnielsen/finding_scenius/finding_scenius.md

 within a small sphere, but forgotten by history [1].

-## The problems of the term scenius
+## The problems of "scenius"

-I must admit the term "scenius" has significant problems.
-It inherits many romantic overtones from the term "genius", overtones which make it easy to use in a way that is vague and wishy-washy.
-(Thus some of the pedanticism in this essay).
-Misused, both terms can easily mislead more than they enlighten.
-They become empty explanations:
-"She was a genius as a piano player" can easily mutate into: "She was part of an enormous eruption of scenius in music in her town."
+The term "scenius" has significant problems.
+It inherits many romantic overtones from the term "genius", overtones which make it easy to misuse "scenius" in a way that is vague and wishy-washy.
+The empty platitude "she was a genius piano player" can become "she was part of an enormous eruption of scenius in music in her town".
 Both are equally devoid of explanatory power.

 Despite these problems, scenius reminds us forcefully that it's not just individual talent that matters.
-At least as important is working in the right area at the right time, and having a rich and stimulating environment.
+It's at least as important to be working in the right area at the right time, and in a rich and stimulating environment.
 And these things make scenius worth thinking about in depth.